strandsrocq/strandsrocq/README.md

 # Structure of the project

 The project is structured as follows:
-* `Common` this folder contains the Coq mechanization of the common abstract structures of strand spaces:
+* `Common` this folder contains the Rocq mechanization of the common abstract structures of strand spaces:
     + `Strands.v` is the entry point of the strands formalization, with all the basic definitions;
     + `StrandTactics.v` include the tactics that help in automating the proofs;
     + `Bundles.v` and `BundleRelations.v` include definitions and facts about bundles;
     + `MinimalMPT.v` generalization of concepts ideas from the paper about minimal elements of sets of terms;
     + `RelMinimal.v` small helper library with facts about minimal elements of sets
-    + `LogicalFacts.v` subset of `FSetLogicalFacs` module from `FSetDecide.v` in the standard Coq library.
+    + `LogicalFacts.v` subset of `FSetLogicalFacs` module from `FSetDecide.v` in the standard Rocq library.
 * `Instances` this folder includes the part of the development that concretely instantiates various modules from the `Common`folder:
     + `StrandList.v` instantiates strands as pairs `(nat * list sT)`.
 The first element serves as a strand identifies, the second represents the actual  trace of the strand.
     + `UTerms.v` and `Penetrator.v` actual instances of Strand's terms and Dolev-Yao intruder, building on top of `StrandsList`;